Shermon Tang

+Biography

+Shermon initially attended King George V School, an international school, before studying in Australia.

 Shermon's childhood ambition was to become a lawyer or a nurse.
 But as a child, she took part in Kelly Chen's debut movie "Whatever Will Be, Will Be" (also starring Aaron Kwok).
 "At the time, there was a big group of kids and we were all happily singing and dancing without a care.
 Acting gives me a huge sense of satisfaction!" she recalls.
 In 2006, Shermon found herself on the smaller screen as she played Lawrence Cheng's younger sister Ko Yau Ching in Welcome to the House.